Multiple protostellar outflows from a single protostar with a misaligned disk: Methods

 We perform three-dimensional nonideal magnetohydrodynamic (MHD) simulations of collapsing, rotating, magnetized dense cores that form a protostar, a circumstellar disk, and associated outflows.
 The numerical scheme, microphysics, and initial conditions follow \citet{Hirano2025factor3}, and we briefly summarize the setup relevant to this work.

 The simulations solve the resistive MHD equations with self-gravity on a nested-grid mesh.
-Ohmic dissipation is included using the same prescriptions as in \citet{Hirano2025factor3}.
+Ohmic dissipation is included using the same prescription as in \citet{Hirano2025factor3}, following the implementation of \citet{Machida2007ApJ}; specifically, the induction equation is solved with the Ohmic term in the form $\eta_{\rm O} \nabla^2 \mathbf{B}$.
+Appendix~\ref{sec:app:ohmic} addresses the implication of this approximation.
 The gas thermodynamics are treated with a barotropic equation of state.
 The finest spatial resolution reaches $\Delta x_{\rm min} = 0.38$\,au, which is sufficient to resolve the inner disk and the outflow launching region around the protostar.

 The initial condition is a dense core similar to a Bonnor--Ebert sphere with mass $M_{\rm core} = 3.2\,\msun$ and central number density $n_{\rm c,0} = 5\times10^5\,\cc$, embedded in a lower-density ambient medium.
-The core is in solid-body rotation with angular velocity $\Omega_0 = 1.46 \times 10^{-13}\,{\rm s}^{-1}$ and is threaded by a uniform magnetic field $B_0 = 4.9 \times 10^{-5}$\,G. Under these conditions, the ratios of thermal and rotational energies to the gravitational energy are $\alpha_0 = 0.4$ and $\beta_0=0.02$, The mass-to-flux ratio normalized by the critical value $(4 \pi^2 G)^{-1/2}$ is $\mu_0 = 3$.
+The core is in solid-body rotation with angular velocity $\Omega_0 = 1.46 \times 10^{-13}\,{\rm s}^{-1}$ and is threaded by a uniform magnetic field $B_0 = 4.9 \times 10^{-5}$\,G. Under these conditions, the ratios of thermal and rotational energies to the gravitational energy are $\alpha_0 = 0.4$ and $\beta_0=0.02$.
+The mass-to-flux ratio normalized by the critical value $(4 \pi^2 G)^{-1/2}$ is $\mu_0 = 3$.
 The angle between $\Omega_0$ and $B_0$ defines the misalignment parameter $\theta_0$.
 In this work, we consider a series of magnetized models with $\theta_0 = \{ 0^\circ,\ 15^\circ,\ 30^\circ,\ 45^\circ,\ 60^\circ,\ 75^\circ,\ 90^\circ \}$, which we refer to as T00--T90, respectively.

 Protostar formation is treated using a sink particle that is introduced once the gas number density exceeds a threshold $n_{\rm sink} = 10^{13}\,\cc$.
 We define the protostellar time as $\tps = 0$ at sink creation and follow the subsequent evolution up to $\tps = 10^5\ {\rm yr}$.
 Snapshot data are stored every $10^3\ {\rm yr}$.
 At each snapshot, we record the protostellar mass $\Mps$ (i.e., the sink-particle mass) and measure the disk mass $\Mdisk$ by integrating the gas in a dense, rotationally supported region around the sink.